openstack/horizon/doc/source/contributor/topics/code-style.rst

    `xstatic/pkg/<package name>/__init__.py` file is up to date, especially the `BUILD`.
 2. Push your updated package up for review in gerrit.
+3. Once the review is approved and the change merged, :opendev-repo:`request a release
+   <openstack/releases/src/branch/master/README.rst>`
-3. Once the review is approved and the change merged, `request a release`_ by updating or creating the appropriate file for the xstatic package in the `releases repository`_ under `deliverables/_independent`.
+   by updating or creating the appropriate file for the xstatic package in the :opendev-repo:`releases repository<openstack/releases>` under `deliverables/_independent`.
    That will cause it to be automatically packaged and released to PyPi.

 .. warning::